jalaleddinemaoukil/jalaleddinemaoukil/README.md

-I'm a Cloud & Full-Stack Developer with an entrepreneurial mindset.
-Over 3 years, I have combined technical expertise with business acumen-delivering solutions that don't just work beautifully but actually drive revenue and growth.
+I'm a Software Engineer with an entrepreneurial mindset.
+Over the past three years, I have combined technical expertise with business acumen, delivering solutions that not only work beautifully but also drive revenue and growth.

 Current ventures: